zubxxr/AWSIM-Labs/docs/GettingStarted/UsingOpenSCENARIO/index.md

 # Using OpenSCENARIO
 !!!
 Warning

     Running AWSIM with scenario_simulator_v2 is still a prototype, so stable running is not guaranteed.

-Below you can find instructions on how to setup the OpenSCENARIO execution using [scenario_simulator_v2](https://github.com/tier4/scenario_simulator_v2) with AWSIM as a simulator
+Below you can find instructions on how to set up the OpenSCENARIO execution using [scenario_simulator_v2](https://github.com/tier4/scenario_simulator_v2) with AWSIM as a simulator
 The instruction assumes using the Ubuntu OS.

 ## Prerequisites